Cushings Disease In Dogs

 • Pot belly appearance (abdominal enlargement)

-• Sores or lesions developing on body- you will notice if your dog requires frequent grooming
+• Sores or lesions developing on body - take note if your dog requires frequent grooming.

 Talk to Your Vet About Treatment